 Not every rental purchase is a perfectly vanilla house in a perfectly vanilla subdivision.

-This is lender-specific, and it’s why shopping the lender matters as much as shopping the rate.
+This is lender-specific.
+Therefore, shopping the lender matters as much as shopping the rate.

-Every lender has their own box—even the “flexible” ones.
-But in practice, underwriting often comes down to two buckets: the borrower and the property.
+Every lender has a box, even the “flexible” ones.
+In practice, underwriting often comes down to two buckets: the borrower and the property.

 Borrower side: capacity, liquidity, and track record